samkasman/macOS-Dotfiles/README.md

 ### Installation

-**Warning**: Potentially dangerous.
-Run at your own risk.
-Be sure you understand what you're doing.
+**Warning**: Be sure you understand what you're doing.
+You might lose some important settings.

 run: `chmod +x install.sh && ./install.sh`